 This is exactly what happened.
 Soon after, search sites sprang up where one could simply type in an e-mail address of a partner, friend, neighbour, or work colleague and would indicate whether or not that e-mail had been associated with a profile on the site.
 This did not necessarily mean that the person in question had contacted anyone or even actively used the site, indeed, since Ashley Madison did not utilise e-mail verification, so anyone could have used any e-mail address to create a profile, but the implication of at least an interest in infidelity was there.
 Famously, one Australian breakfast radio programme provided that service live on air, letting one female caller know that her husband’s e-mail had come up on their search (Guardian 2015).

 Local blogs, newspapers and Twitter feeds, particularly in the US ‘deep south’ engaged in ‘name and shame’ campaigns published the names of local residents found on the database, sometimes ordering them by postcode so anyone could know who in the vicinity was a potential cheater.
 The damage to reputations and the amount of marriage break-ups resulting from the hack goes unmeasured and untold, as does the amount of persecution received by those in countries such as Saudi Arabia, where adultery and homosexuality are illegal and punishable by severe sentences, even death.
 However, we do know that Toronto police linked two suicides with the data leak in Canada (Mansfield-Devine 2015).
-A police officer in Texas, and a Pastor in New Orleans had also taken their own lives as a result (Segall 2015; Waugh 2015).
+A police officer in Texas, and a Pastor in New Orleans had also taken their own lives as a result (Segall 2015, Waugh 2015).

 Many of those fortunate enough not to have been publically ‘outed’ faced blackmail, and through the latter months of 2015, dozens of nefarious groups and individuals e-mailed extortionate messages to those on the database demanding bitcoin deposits under threat of exposure to friends and family (Brown 2015a).
 Several security websites reported thousands of dollars in Bitcoins collected by blackmailers.
 One website (Meulle 2015/2016) listed eight Bitcoin wallets used in blackmail attempts, and a check by this author counted 108.2 Bitcoins collected across these eight accounts, equating to roughly $44000 USD, proving that, at least some of the time, crime does pay.
 Several months later, defying expectations and the conventional wisdom that internet blackmailers never make good on their threats, some in America followed through, sending ‘snail mail’ letters to the home addresses and wives of some men on the list, exposing their secret (Murgia 2016).